GeoscienceAustralia/sira/README.md

   it.
 I went for the latter, which I think is the right choice, but did not have the time to make the API consistent throughout.

 - Much work needs to be done on the GUI.
-It is currently **horrible**.
+It is currently very elementary.
 The Angular2 code contained herein is my first experience with it and being a prototype with a small time budget, I did not:
   - spend much time being idiomatically consistent,